 About the training:

-This five-day specialist teacher training is for mindfulness-based teachers currently working or interested in working with people with cancer.
+This specialist teacher training is for mindfulness-based teachers currently working or interested in working with people with cancer.
 We will explore the values, practice and approach of Mindfulness-Based Cognitive Therapy for Cancer (MBCT-Ca).

 This is a unique opportunity to develop skills, inspiration and understanding and to connect with others working in psycho-oncology, cancer support and palliative care.